 5. Routinely Perform Neurotic Emotional Self-Checks

-I recently told one of my close friends that my life turned around when I identified neurotic beliefs and tendencies within me.
+I recently told one of my close friends that my life turned around when I identified neurotic tendencies in my behavior.

 She laughed and said “we all do.”

-That was very poignant to me, as I had already known that up to 90% of us possess some form and extent of it.
-However, hearing it from somebody whom I thought had her life so well figured out, really made me feel more assured of my methods.
+That was very poignant to me, as I had already known that all of us possess some form and extent of it.
+However, hearing it from somebody whom I thought had her life so well figured out really made me feel more comfortable in my own skin.